sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 To answer either of these two questions, it feels like I'd need to use some math that I don't know just yet.
 Maybe someone between 1953 and now has already figured all this out!
 Let me know if you know any ideas that could help!

+### 2023 Update: The strange case of BIPS39

+I just tried Schlinkert pruning [the BIPS39 English word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt).
+It's got 2,048 words on it.
+Schlinkert pruning this list gives us 1914 words.
+BUT what's strange is that removing all prefix words save 1999 words!
+A head-scratcher!
+I kind of thought this situation wasn't possible.
+Perhaps users would be wise to Schlinkert prune, remove all prefix words, and remove all suffix words, and then see which process saves the most words.

 ## Trying it out yourself

 You can play with the procedure yourself by [installing Tidy](https://github.com/sts10/tidy#installation).
 To see if a given list is uniquely decodable or not, use 4 attributes flags (`-AAAA`).
 To perform "Schlinkert pruning" on the given list, use the option `-K` (or `--schlinkert-prune`).